Blisteur/ndi_2022/README.md

 ## About the Team **MyLittlePwnies**

-We are an association to raise awareness on cybersecurity at Epitech Nancy.
+We are an association made to raise awareness on cybersecurity at Epitech Nancy.

 ## Challenges